meatnordrink/uplift-blog/_posts/2019-12-13-therapists-credentials.md

 ---
 layout: post
-title:  "What do the letters by a therapist's name mean?
+title:  "What Do the Letters by a Therapist's Name Mean?
 (Therapist Credentials)"
 author: andrew
 tags: []
 image: assets/images/therapist_diplomas_credentials_shutterstock_1181929870.png